 There were one or two scenes that I thought were not logically sound.
 There was a point where I was wondering how a certain character managed to escape something.

 Aside from that though, Lion is a very immersive movie that successfully draws out some powerful emotions, and it actually has a really cool reason for the title.
 Of all of the 2016 movies I wasn’t actually able to see in 2016, this is the first one that had a real shot at making it into my top 10.
-Go see this one before the Oscars are over and it leaves the theatre, and I’m giving this movie an 8 out of 10.
+Go see this one before the Oscars are over and it leaves the theatre.